beranm14/kukano/README.md

  * min_motion_frames: frames with motion detected to be counted before picture is saved to a folder
  * delta_thresh, downscale_width, resolution, fps, min_area are all well explained at the [article](https://www.pyimagesearch.com/2015/06/01/home-surveillance-and-motion-detection-with-the-raspberry-pi-python-and-opencv/) I used
  * allowed_devices - those are bluetooth devices which should turn the cam off once they are online
+ * aws_access_key_id - key id from aws iam, if set, kukano will try to upload the picture to s3 bucket
+ * aws_secret_access_key - key secret from aws iam, if set, kukano will try to upload the picture to s3 bucket
+ * aws_bucket - bucket to push pictures to
+ * backend_url - url to backend, see project https://gitlab.com/kukano/backend
+ * backend_api_key - api key to backend, see project https://gitlab.com/kukano/backend

 ## Installation